backtestjs/framework/README.md

 }
 ```

+**Please note**: If `lowSMA` and `highSMA` are provided as arrays in the `runStrategy` call, the strategy will be executed multiple times for all required permutations.

 ### Advanced: use of multiple historical data

 Your strategy can also use other intervals as a support, that is one or more intervals of the same symbol.
 This way, on the trading interval, you can execute buy/sell actions, while you can use the supports to perform statistics or validate any trading signals.